-I have been married for almost 46 years and have raised three children who all love good food and cooking.
+I have been married for 50 years and have raised three children who all love good food and cooking and the Gran of six grandsons.
 I attended culinary school back in my 40’s (wow that makes me sound old) and from that time knew that I wanted to do catering.
-I have been catering for over 20 years.
-I love seeing people enjoy my food and strive to add new things to my menu but there are the old standbys that I can’t get away from because people are always requesting those items.
+I catered for over 20 years.
+I loved seeing people enjoy my food and strived to add new things to my menu but there are the old standbys that I couldn’t get away from because people were always requesting those items.
 Many of those I have put here on the blog.

 I started the blog because I wanted to share my love for cooking and trying new and adventurous things.
 Two of my kids have blogged here also and I’m constantly trying to get them to post something new they have made.

 I have lived in the beautiful state of Texas for the last 30 years..

 When traveling anywhere in the world I love taking cooking classes.
 I have taken classes in France, Italy, Napa, CA, Charleston, SC, New Orleans, LA and I can’t wait for my next culinary experience.
 We also love talking walking food tours when visiting a city known for its food.

 You will see an index at the top and also on the right side of the page.
 Some of the items may be in multiple categories.
 I have listed some of my all time Foodie Movies and also a category with helpful sites.
 Please leave a comment at the bottom of the post of what you think of the recipe or any thoughts you may have on the subject.